black x icon

 Conclusion

-Every manufacturer and distributor wants to be an industry leader, and to reach this status, world class on-time delivery performance is required.
+Every manufacturer and distributor strives to be an industry leader—and achieving that status requires world-class on-time delivery performance.

 To learn more on this topic, check out these resources: